 7. MOVE YA HIPS (4/5)

 8. VALUE (3/5)

 10. HECTIC (3/5)

 A$AP Ferg has always been a rapper that caters to partygoers.
 What makes Floor Seats II interesting is that he accompanies his boisterous energy with a bunch of different sounds on the album.
 For instance, on a song like “Marilyn Manson,” Ferg’s boisterous energy is accompanied by terrifying vibes, while on a song like “No Ceilings,” his boisterous energy is accompanied by a Brooklyn drill beat.
-Slow down, I’m not prepared to say that A$AP Ferg is as versatile as Drake; what I’m prepared to say is that on Floor Seats II, he does a great job of stepping outside of his comfort zone just enough to gain fans, but not enough to turn off his true fans.
+Slow down, I’m not prepared to say that A$AP Ferg is as versatile as Drake; however, what I am prepared to say is that on Floor Seats II, he does a great job of stepping outside of his comfort zone just enough to gain fans, but not enough to turn off his true fans.